pw4ever/linux-kernel-hacking-helper/README.md

 #### Parameters

-* n: The kernel instance to be installed; VM image should have been mounted by hack_mount.sh before this and un-mounted by hack_umount.sh after this.
+* n: The kernel instance to be installed.

 #### Example